Incremental Refinements and Multiple Descriptions with Feedback: Single Round of Incremental Refinements

-which shows that in the limit of vanishing rates (large distortions), the slope of the operational DRF using $K$ independent encodings each of rate $R$, coincides with the slope of the true DRF using a single channel at rate $KR$.
+Theorem \ref{theo:expo} shows that in the limit of vanishing rates (large distortions), the slope of the operational DRF using $K$ independent encodings each of rate $R$, coincides with the slope of the true DRF using a single channel at rate $KR$.
 Thus, at small rates and under the one-sided error criterion, it is nearly rate-distortion optimal, to encode the one-sided exponential source into $K$ independent encodings and then reconstruct using the simple select-max estimator.

 To illustrate this behaviour near zero rate, we have shown the DRF \eqref{eq:drf} and the operational DRF \eqref{eq:odrfk} using $K=5$ independent encodings in Fig.~\ref{fig:odrf}.
 In the figure, we have used a one-sided exponential source with parameter $\lambda=0.2$.
 The rates are equal for the DRF and the operational DRF and are given by $-K\log_2(1-\epsilon)$.
 As $\epsilon \to 0$, the distortion tends to its maximum, i.e., $D\to \mathbb{E}[X] = \lambda^{-1} = 5$.
 From the figure, one may observe that the slope of the operational DRF approaches that of the DRF as $\epsilon$ becomes small.
+This demonstrates that the DRF and the operational DRF are equivalent near $R=0$ up till a first-order approximation.